pleituer/gameIDK/README.md

 Then type `./main` to execute the game (you might have to make fonts the terminal smaller and your terminal size larger)

 You can type `make clean` to delete the `.o` files in Linux and Mac, or `make cleanw` in Windows

+Note: When playing, sometimes hitboxes are a bit weird and you might get stuck, please randomly move your charatcer to get around